 The IETF datatracker tracks work on IETF standards, including reviews on documents, and is a Python/Django codebase.
 For this review tool, I designed and implemented several architectural improvements and refactoring, and solved many different issues.
 I also developed an automatic scheduler for IETF meetings, which involve over 100 sessions with many different requirements and constraints.
 The automatic scheduler saves staff significant time and effort, by proposing ideal schedules.

 Since 2014, responsibility for many kinds of youth healthcare was moved from the national Dutch level, to the municipal level.
 Over several years, I designed and built a portal for municipalities to handle contract signing and management, advance budget requests, budget monitoring, and reporting.
 Up to 45 municipalities in the Netherlands used this portal to support their healthcare management transition, which represented about 20% of the Dutch population.

 In 2018, I joined the Write the Docs core operations team, after volunteering for a few years.
 Write the Docs is a community for documentarians with over 5000 members in Slack and at least three conferences ever year, with nearly 1000 attendees in total.
 I work on conference organising, website automation and improvements, support and other responsibilities.
-Currently, I am working on setting up a grant program for our attendees.

 Django is the most popular open source web framework for Python, powering products like Instagram and Pinterest.
 I was a committer and team member until 2018.
 My first major contribution was IPv6 support in the ORM and several other parts.
 Most recently, I designed and developed modular password validation support, which has reasonable defaults, but is easy to adjust, extend, or link to existing APIs.
-I am the vice chair of the CoC committee, and was involved in organising four major Django conferences over the years.
+I am the former vice chair of the CoC committee, and was involved in organising four major Django conferences over the years.